EoaNB-Team/EoaNB/README.md

 ## Installing the Mod (currently being reworked)

 Get easy access to our open-source development, with just a few quick steps!
-Here's a useful installation video by one of our lead developers:
+Here's a useful installation video by one of our former lead developers:

 <a href="https://youtu.be/Qr6l2DEneNY">Video Link: https://youtu.be/Qr6l2DEneNY</a>